wp-plugins/local-time-clock/readme.txt

 Daylight saving time is the convention of advancing clocks so that afternoons have more daylight and mornings have less.
 [Click here for more information](http://en.wikipedia.org/wiki/Daylight_saving_time "Daylight Saving Time")

 = Is there support  ? =
-Further support is available at [localtimes.info/support](http://localtimes.info/wordpress-clock-plugin/)
+Further support is available at [localtimes.info/support](http://localtimes.info/wordpress-clock-plugin/), or [localtimes.info/conditions](http://localtimes.info/get-clock-widget/analog/#conditions)

+= Contact  =
+Email us at widgets at localtimes.info or send us a message on [twitter.com/localtimes](http://twitter.com/localtimes)